PrathamChoreria/Ve3_global/README.md

 # **Data Analysis and Visualization Django App**

 ## **Overview**
-This Django application is designed to handle, preprocess, and analyze data files uploaded by users.
-It provides various functionalities, including:
+This Django application is designed to handle, preprocess and analyze data files uploaded by users.
+It provides various functionalities including:

 #### Data Preprocessing:
-Handles missing values, removes duplicates, scales numerical features,encodes categorical variables and identifies and handles outliers in numerical columns.Designed for flexibility, the application can process a wide range of CSV files, making it an invaluable tool for data preprocessing across different datasets and use cases.
+Handles missing values, removes duplicates, scales numerical features,encodes categorical variables and identifies and handles outliers in numerical columns.Designed for flexibility, the application can process a wide range of CSV files making it an invaluable tool for data preprocessing across different datasets and use cases.
 #### Visualization:
-Generates scatter plots, line plots, pie charts, and histograms from the data.
+Generates scatter plots, line plots, pie charts and histograms from the data.
 It supports both the raw and preprocessed datasets.**It creates visualization that shows every feature plotted against every other feature.**
 #### Added a feature which stores the csv file temporarily and allows us to delete it from directory.

 #### Pls find project snapshots in photos folder